cardano-foundation/docs-cardano-org/README.rst

 Cardano is developing a smart contract platform which seeks to deliver more advanced features than any protocol previously developed and will serve as a stable and secure platform for the development of enterprise-level dApps.
 In the near future, Cardano will use a democratic governance system that allows the project to evolve over time, and fund itself in a sustainable way through a visionary treasury system.

 You can read more about Cardano on the `official Cardano website <http://cardano.org/>`_ and watch a summary of the mission of Cardano in this `explainer video <https://www.youtube.com/watch?v=l_Nv0-PVrnM/>`_.
-If you are looking for a user-friendly wallet for Cardano, please take a look at `Daedalus`_ or `Yoroi`_.
+If you are looking for a user-friendly wallet for Cardano, please take a look at `Daedalus`_ for a desktop wallet or `Yoroi`_ for a mobile wallet.

 .. note::